Jon Bowermaster

-Jon Bowermaster (born June 29, 1954) is an oceans expert, journalist, author, filmmaker, adventurer and six-time grantee of the National Geographic Expeditions Council.
-One of the Society’s ‘Ocean Heroes,’ his first assignment for National Geographic Magazine was documenting a 3,741 mile crossing of Antarctica by dogsled.
+Jon Bowermaster (born June 29, 1954) is an oceans expert, journalist, writer, filmmaker, adventurer and six-time grantee of the National Geographic Expeditions Council.
+One of the Society's 'Ocean Heroes,' his first assignment for National Geographic Magazine was documenting a 3,741 mile crossing of Antarctica by dogsled.

-Jon has written eleven books and produced/directed more than thirty documentary films.
-His feature documentaries include ‘Dear President Obama,’ ‘Antarctica, on the Edge,’ ‘After the Spill’ and ‘Ghost Fleet.’
+Bowermaster has written eleven books and produced and or directed more than thirty documentary films.
+His feature documentaries include Dear President Obama, Antarctica, on the Edge, After the Spill and Ghost Fleet.
 He is a longtime contributor to magazines ranging from The New York Times Magazine and The Atlantic to Outside and Rolling Stone.

-His National Geographic-sponsored Oceans 8 project took him and his teams around the world by sea kayak over the course of ten years (1999-2008), bringing back stories from the Aleutian Islands to French Polynesia, Gabon to Tasmania, and more, reporting on how the planet’s one ocean, its residents and various coastlines are faring in today’s busy world.
+His National Geographic-sponsored Oceans 8 project took him and his teams around the world by sea kayak over the course of ten years (1999–2008), bringing back stories from the Aleutian Islands to French Polynesia, Gabon to Tasmania, and more, reporting on how the planet's one ocean, its residents and various coastlines are faring in today's busy world.
 The project resulted in an eight-part television series for the National Geographic Channel.

 For the past several years, Jon and his One Ocean Media Foundation / Oceans 8 Films team have focused on Hudson River Stories, a series of short films about the environmental risks to and hopes for the Hudson River Valley, the birthplace of the American environmental movement.

-Jon is a Visiting Lecturer at Bard College, in the Environment and Urban Studies Department.
-He hosts weekly radio show/podcast, ‘The Green Radio Hour with Jon Bowermaster' on Radio Kingston.
+Bowermaster is a Visiting Lecturer at Bard College, in the Environment and Urban Studies Department.
+He hosts weekly radio show/podcast, 'The Green Radio Hour with Jon Bowermaster' on Radio Kingston.

-Jon lives in New York’s Hudson Valley and is the President of the One Ocean Media Foundation and Chairman of the Advisory Board of Adventurers and Scientists for Conservation.
+Bowermaster lives in New York's Hudson Valley and is the President of the One Ocean Media Foundation and chairman of the advisory board of Adventurers and Scientists for Conservation.

 Background and education

-Born in Normal, Illinois, in 1954, Jon grew up in suburbs of Chicago and Rockford, Ill., until attending Drake University in Des Moines, Iowa, where he worked at the Des Moines Register for two years as a student.
+Born in Normal, Illinois, in 1954, Bowermaster grew up in suburbs of Chicago and Rockford, Ill., until attending Drake University in Des Moines, Iowa, where he worked at the Des Moines Register for two years as a student.
 He graduated in 1976 with a bachelor's degree in journalism.
-In 1977, Jon received his master's degree in public affairs reporting from American University in Washington, DC.
+In 1977, Bowermaster received his master's degree in public affairs reporting from American University in Washington, DC.

 Career

 Early career

-After graduate school, Jon moved to New York City to work for New Times magazine, before returning to Iowa as co-founder and editor of the weekly alternative newspaper The Daily Planet (then The Planet).
+After graduate school, Bowermaster moved to New York City to work for New Times magazine, before returning to Iowa as co-founder and editor of the weekly alternative newspaper The Daily Planet (then The Planet).

 Living in Iowa from 1977 to 1984, he wrote his first book, Governor: An Oral Biography of Robert D. Ray, and worked in the commercial film business producing industrial films, television commercials and his first documentary films for Iowa Public Television.

 In 1985, Jon moved back to New York, taking a job as managing editor of Record magazine, owned and published by Rolling Stone.
-From 1986 to 1998, he worked as a freelance magazine writer for numerous national and international publications, including The New York Times Magazine, Atlantic Monthly, New Republic, Outside, Men’s Journal and many more.
+From 1986 to 1998, he worked as a freelance magazine writer for numerous national and international publications, including The New York Times Magazine, Atlantic Monthly, New Republic, Outside, Men's Journal and many more.